What flight simulator do pilots use?

 What is a professional flight simulator?

 A professional flight simulator is a highly advanced technological system that faithfully reproduces the experience of flying an aircraft.
-It is specifically designed for pilot training in flight simulators, both during initial stages and recurrent training sessions.
+It is specifically designed for pilot training, both in the initial stages and during recurrent training sessions.

 Its main components include:

-• Realistic cockpit: An exact replica of aircraft models such as the Airbus flight simulator, Boeing flight simulator, or ATR FFS, featuring all operational controls.
+• Realistic cockpit: An exact replica of aircraft models such as the Airbus flight simulator, the Boeing flight simulator or the ATR FFS, with all operational controls.

-• Immersive visual system: Panoramic screens simulating real environments with 180° or 360° views.
+• Immersive visual system: Panoramic screens that simulate real environments with 180° or 360° views.

 • Avionics and navigation systems: Identical to those found in real aircraft.

-• Instructor station: Enables control of the training environment, introduction of failures, and performance evaluation.
+• Instructor station: Allows control of the training environment, the introduction of failures and the evaluation of performance.

 This type of simulator is considered the most realistic flight simulator available in the aviation industry.